-Mr. WONG has over 49 years of experience in the real estate agency business in Hong Kong, China and overseas.
+Mr. WONG has over 50 years of experience in the real estate agency business in Hong Kong, China and overseas.
 He is a pioneer in the mortgage brokerage business and introduced mortgage referral services to Hong Kong.
-Mr. WONG is also the Chairman and Executive Director of Legend Upstar Holdings Limited (formerly known as Midland IC&I Limited) ("Legend Upstar") (a company listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange")).
+Mr. WONG is also the Chairman and Executive Director of Legend Upstar Holdings Limited ("Legend Upstar") (a company listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange")).
 Mr. WONG is the Honorary Adviser of The Association of Hong Kong Professionals, and the chairman and permanent director of Midland Charitable Foundation Limited.
 In addition, Mr. WONG was a member of The Shenzhen Committee of the Chinese People's Political Consultative Conference, a member of the Estate Agents Authority in Hong Kong, a part-time member of the Central Policy Unit of the Government of the Hong Kong Special Administrative Region, and a vice president of The Association of Hong Kong Professionals.

-Mr. WONG is a director of Sunluck Services Limited and Southern Field Trading Limited which are substantial shareholders of the Company within the meaning of Part XV of the Securities and Futures Ordinance.
+Mr. WONG is also a director of various members of the Group.
+He is a director of Sunluck Services Limited and Southern Field Trading Limited which are substantial shareholders of the Company within the meaning of Part XV of the Securities and Futures Ordinance.
 He is the father of Ms. WONG Ching Yi, Angela, the Deputy Chairman, Managing Director and Executive Director of the Company.